odddollar/Container-lang/README.md

 {2|PRINT 999}
 ```

-Variables can be printed by placing the variable name as the argument.
+Variables can be printed by placing the variable name as the argument, as well as expressions involving variables.
 E.g.

 ```
 {1|x <- 1}
 {2|PRINT x}
+{3|PRINT x+2}
 ```

 ### Execute function